KaiMagnusMueller/figmakit-plugin-ui/README.md

-# Figma Plugin UI Kit
+# FigmaKit Plugin UI Svelte

 A component library for Svelte 5 based Figma plugins.
 It provides a set of reusable components and utilities to help you build Figma plugin interfaces quickly and efficiently with Svelte 5.